nscale4by8/NScaleClevelandFlats/README.md

 # [Wiki Page](https://github.com/nscale4by8/nscaleClevelandFlats/wiki)

-The Wiki Page is a space for running comentary, documentation updates, announcements, and random thoughts.
+The Wiki Page is a space for running commentary, documentation updates, announcements, and random thoughts.
 [The Wiki Page tends to be updated more often that the main web page. (click for more)](https://github.com/nscale4by8/nscaleClevelandFlats/wiki)

 <hr>